callmemiku/curl-er/README.md

 POST /find-file-not-csv

 		{
-			"file" : "unstructured file with various symbols but with proper data values (string, string, string, dd/MM/yyyy or dd-MM-yyyy) "
+			"file" : "file with various symbols but with proper data values (string, string, string, dd/MM/yyyy or dd-MM-yyyy) " }
-		}